 The Emergency Loan Program was established to provide University employees with an alternative to borrow money for short-term emergency situations.
 There may be occasions when emergency circumstances, defined as unforeseen, unplanned and unavoidable events, demand immediate attention and require an employee to secure funds on short notice.
 Examples of situations warranting the use of an emergency loan, may include, but are not limited to: a family medical emergency, threatened foreclosure or eviction from a primary residence, emergency automobile repairs, or termination of utilities.

 Permanent EPA or SPA employees with at least 12-months of continuous University service are eligible to apply for an interest free loan of no more than $500.
 Temporary employees are not eligible for emergency loans.
 Only one loan will be issued to an employee during a 12-month period.
-The 12-month period begins on the date the employee picks a check up from Benefits Services.
+The 12 month period begins on the date the employee receives payment from Disbursement Services.
 There must have been no previous emergency loans or outstanding loan balances in the previous 12 month period prior to applying for a loan.